Ethereum Price Analysis: Risk of Drop Below $3K Persists as

 Ethereum’s Ongoing Struggle in a Corrective Phase

-Ethereum’s price continues to struggle amidst a corrective phase, with persistent bearish momentum raising concerns about a potential drop below $3,000.
-Despite recent rebound attempts, the market lacks the necessary demand strength for a sustained bullish reversal.
+Generally, You Should Know That Ethereum’s price continues to struggle amidst a corrective phase.
+Usually, Persistent bearish momentum is raising concerns about a potential drop below $3,000.
+Obviously, Despite recent rebound attempts, the market lacks the necessary demand strength for a sustained bullish reversal.

 Key Resistance and Support Levels